Voro (footballer)

-Salvador González Marco (born 9 October 1963), known as Voro, is a Spanish retired footballer who played as a central defender.
+Salvador González Marco (born 9 October 1963), known as Voro, is a Spanish former professional footballer who played as a central defender.

-During his career he played mostly for Valencia and Deportivo (a total of 11 La Liga seasons, 318 matches), also coaching the former club on several occasions.
+During his career, he played mostly for Valencia and Deportivo (a total of 11 La Liga seasons, 318 matches), also coaching the former club on several occasions.

 Voro represented Spain at the 1994 World Cup.

-Playing career

-Club
+Club career

-Born in Valencia, Voro graduated from hometown Valencia CF's youth academy, going on to represent their reserves in his first two years as a senior.
-After a one-and-a-half-year loan with CD Tenerife in the Segunda División, he played eight seasons – seven in La Liga – with the Ches first team, which included 37 games with two goals in 1989–90 as they finished second.
+Born in L'Alcúdia, Valencian Community, Voro graduated from hometown Valencia CF's youth academy, going on to represent their reserves in his first two years as a senior.
+A one-and-a-half-year loan with CD Tenerife in the Segunda División notwithstanding as he was performing his conscription in the city, he played eight seasons – seven in La Liga – with the Ches first team, which included 37 games with two goals in 1989–90 as they finished second.

 Subsequently, Voro joined Deportivo de La Coruña, being an instrumental part in the rise of Super Depor during the early to mid-1990s.
 Having started the 1996–97 campaign with the Galicians he finished it with CD Logroñés, retiring in the second tier in 1999.

-International
+International career

-Voro earned nine caps for the Spain national team in two years, and was part of the squad in the 1994 FIFA World Cup.
-His debut came on 13 October 1993, in a decisive 1994 World Cup qualifier against the Republic of Ireland in Lansdowne Road, Dublin (90 minutes played, 3–1 win).
+Voro earned nine caps for the Spain national team in two years, and was part of the squad at the 1994 FIFA World Cup.
+His debut came on 13 October 1993, in a decisive World Cup qualifier against the Republic of Ireland in Lansdowne Road, Dublin (90 minutes played, 3–1 win).